Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 & beyond

-Adam is available for freelance video camerawork, drone photography & filmmaking, primarily in the Nordics, Scandinavia, Arctic & Svalbard.
-Editing can be undertaken worldwide via broadband from the fjords of northern Norway.
+Adam is available for freelance video camerawork, drone photography & filmmaking, primarily in Scandinavia, Nordic Arctic & Svalbard.
+Editing can be done worldwide via fast broadband from the fjords of northern Norway!